nachu-laksh/Revenue-Modelling/README.md

 ## 📊 Forecast Insights

 The forecasted revenue for 2025 shows a continuation of the historical trends observed from 2022 to 2024.
 The model accounts for seasonality and quarterly trends.
+The forecast could help inform hospital resource allocation and budgeting.

 ---